FDSN/SeedLink/README.md

 ## Documentation source organization

 * The `draft` branch contains the latest draft documentation.
-All changes are first applied to this branch for review and merged with main for releases
+All changes are first applied to this branch for review and merged with main for releases.
-* Specification releases are tags in the form `v.#.#-d#` on the `main` branch, following a release:
+* Specification releases are tags in the form `v.#.#-d#`.

 ## Versioning